NethermindEth/juno/docs/blog/2022-06-17-welcome/index.md

 - juno
     - `juno` is the command that initializes the node.
 - juno-cli
-    - `juno-cli` is the command that handles a set of different commands about the StarkNet ecosystem.
+    - `juno-cli` is the command that direct interactions with the StarkNet ecosystem.

 ```bash
 $ make run